 This panel will be held on 11 November 2016 at 4.15pm in the Great Woodhouse Room, University House, University of Leeds, LS2 9JS.

 For more information about the individual panelists’ presentations, see their abstracts below.
-The presentations have been live-tweeted under the hashtag .
+The presentations have been live-tweeted under the hashtag , and George Walkden has kindly provided a storified version of the tweets.
 Continue reading “Sources of evidence for linguistic analysis”

 by Rebecca Clift (University of Essex)